-What Question Types Can You Expect To Find In This Section?
+What Types of Questions Can You Expect to Find in This Section?

 When it comes to preparing for the TOEFL Listening section, it’s difficult to anticipate the subjects that your recordings could deal with.
 You can, however, be prepared for the different question types that come up in every TOEFL exam.

 Let’s break down the most common question types you could expect to find in the TOEFL Listening section.

 Your first question will probably ask you to identify the main idea of the recording, such as why the conversation is taking place or what the central topic is.
 It is important to distinguish between a main idea and a supporting idea in order to answer this type of question correctly.

 You will often be asked to recall a specific detail from a recording, such as a general fact mentioned by a speaker.
 The possible answers will often bear a close resemblance to each other, so make your choice wisely.

 For a lecture recording, you may be asked to answer questions about its organization.
 This type of question could deal with the overall structure of the recording, the connection between central parts, or more specifically, how one detail is connected to the whole.

 This type of question asks you to indicate what is indicated by a speaker in the recording, rather than what is explicitly stated.
 This means you can’t rely solely on the words of the recording to answer but must rather reflect on the implications of what is being said.

 This type of question requires you to identify the speaker’s attitude, such as how strongly they feel about an idea.
 To answer this, you must understand not only what the speaker says, but how they express it through intonation and vocabulary.

 This type of question will probably focus on a specific sentence in the recording, asking you to identify the meaning of the phrase in the context of the wider extract.